bcgov/design-research-guide/docs/find-participants.md

 - Government office or meeting room
 - Local coffee shop
 - Community organization

+If meeting in person for the research is not possible, you can do [research activities remotely](https://bcgov.github.io/user-research-guide/activities/remote-research.html).

 No matter where the research takes place, think about the safety of both the participant and yourselves as researchers.
 Try to create a comfortable, and quiet space where the participant can speak honestly about the subject.